GaelGosse/Game_of_Life/README.md

 	start an offline wiki db where each row of structures has 1 if achieved and 0 not

 ⬜ Improve graphic with life (when structures disappear fireworks) <br>
-	make drops/sparks comes out from cell or structures : pixels move in opposite direction of origin
+	make drops/sparks comes out from cell or structures : pixels move in a random direction with the origin in the back